-Why it happens: Increased volume of blood and a slower rate of blood movement causes these symptoms.
+Why it happens: Increased volume of blood and a slower rate of blood movement cause these symptoms.
 These usually disappear after giving birth.

 What can help: Your doctor or a vein expert can help you.
 Also, try to keep your feet up and rest as much as possible.

 What it is: Amongst the rare pregnancy symptoms is also regular, nagging headaches.

 Why it happens: An estrogen level increase can cause headaches.
 Although this decreases in the final trimester, if it continues past 20 weeks, it could be a sign of pre-eclampsia.